Your Java’s Partner in Crime: The Best Coconut Milk for Coffee [2020 Update]

 The Types of Coconut Milk for Drinking

-Even within the coconut milk beverage field, there are various types.
+Even within the coconut milk beverage field, there are different varieties.
 These can be classified as unsweetened, sweetened, and flavored.
-Here is what you need to know about selecting these:
+Here is what you need to know about selecting these non dairy drinks:

 Sweetened vs. Unsweetened

-The difference between these two milks is fairly obvious.
+The difference between these two kinds is fairly obvious.
 So, which one should you choose to put in your coffee?

-As you can imagine, this is largely a personal decision.
-If you prefer a sweeter cup of coffee, then the sweetened version may appeal to you more.
+Keep in mind, this is largely a personal decision.
+If you love a sweeter cup of coffee, then the sweetened version may appeal to you more.

-At the same time, you should be aware that sweetened coconut milk has added sugar.
+At the same time, you should be aware that sweetened option has added sugar.
 Thus, it contains a greater number of calories as well.

 Should You Choose Flavored Coconut Milk?